 The Dedicated Team Model is a suitable choice if:

-you need an experienced team for a project that’s at the discovery stage or with no clear requirements/deliverables yet;
+- you need an experienced team for a project that’s at the discovery phase or with no clear requirements/deliverables yet;

 Project-based Outsourcing is right for you if: